-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Compartment No. 6

-- Drive My Car
+- WINNER: Drive My Car

 - The Hand of God